Doctor of Pharmacy (PharmD) Admission Requirements

 2. Academic Requirements

-- It is preferable that 30 credit units is taken in at least one academic year (September to April).
+• It is preferable that 30 credit units are taken in at least one academic year (September to April).

 3. Other Requirements

-- Students are required to speak with a practicing pharmacist that you have no conflict of interest with (e.g. familial connections) to find out first-hand about the profession.
-Please have the pharmacist fill out the Pharmacist Consultation form that you will be able to download and upload to your application portal once you apply.
+• Students are required to speak with a practising pharmacist that you have no conflict of interest with (e.g., familial connections) to find out firsthand about the profession.
+Please have the pharmacist fill out the Pharmacist Consultation form that you will be able to download and upload to your application portal when you apply.

 4. Web-based Interview

-The Faculty does not conduct in-person interviews.
-Once you have paid the application fee, completed the Letter of Intent, and Pharmacist Consultation form, you will receive a link to a web-based interview toward the end of April.
+The faculty does not conduct in-person interviews.
+Once you have paid the application fee, completed the Letter of Intent and a pharmacist consultation form, you will receive a link to a web-based interview in mid March.
 This will also include video instructions and a submission deadline.
 Interviews are used to further assess applicant fit in addition to GPA based rankings.

 5. Selection Process